 A: Yes.
 The VMware vSphere 5 licensing model applies to both vSphere 5.0 and 5.1 customers.

-Q: Does the new VMware vSphere 5 licensing model apply to existing licenses of VMware vSphere 4.x or prior?
+Q: Does the new VMware vSphere 5 licensing models apply to existing VMware vSphere 4.x or prior?

 A: No. The new VMware vSphere licensing model applies only to new purchases of VMware vSphere licenses or to existing licenses of VMware vSphere 4.x or older that are upgraded toVMware vSphere 5.

 Q: When upgrading to existing licenses for VMware vSphere 4.x or older to VMware vSphere 5, may I maintain the VMware vSphere 4.x licensing model?

 A: No. In order to complete the upgrade, the new VMware vSphere 5 EULA must be accepted.

 A: SnS continues to be linked to VMware vSphere processor licenses.

 Q: Do the licensing terms differ depending on which server VMware vSphere is deployed on?

 A: No. VMware vSphere license entitlement is linked tophysical characteristics of the server on which VMware vSphere is deployed.